VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Experiment

-\textbf{Effect of Poisoning Rate.} We conduct further experiments to explore the impact of the poisoning rate on ICL-based text-to-vis models.
+We conduct further experiments to explore the impact of the poisoning rate on ICL-based text-to-vis models.
 For these tests, the total number of labeled examples in each prompt was fixed at 20, with varying ratios of poisoned to clean examples set at 18:2, 15:5, 10:10, 5:15, and 2:18.
-The performance of the text-to-vis models and the ASRs are depicted in Figure~\ref{fig:llm_base_poison_rate}.
-The findings indicate that a poisoned-to-clean ratio of approximately 15:5 allows for an optimal balance between model performance and attack efficacy in ICL-based text-to-vis models.
-At this specific ratio, the attack success rate approaches 80\%, while the accuracy on the clean test set remains around 70\%.
+The performance of the text-to-vis models and the ASRs are depicted in Figure~\ref{fig:llm_base_poison_rate}. \lsm{By computing the $ASR \times Acc_{Clean}$ across different poisoning-to-clean ratios, we find that the 15:5 setting achieves the highest score on nvBench, leading to the conclusion that this ratio provides an optimal balance between model performance and attack efficacy in ICL-based text-to-visual models.} \lsm{However, Figure~\ref{fig:llm_base_poison_rate} also shows that an increase in poisoned examples also leads to a slight degradation in the performance of the ICL-based text-to-vis models when evaluated on a clean test set.
+Specifically, when the number of poisoned examples increases from 2 to 18, the accuracy of the ICL-based text-to-vis model on the clean test set decreases from 69\% to 59\%, showing an approximate 10\% drop.}